ObsidianDestroyer/services_manager/README.md

 # Services manager application
 - - -
-This application is built for manage services on your server.
+This application is built for manage services on your server. \
-You are can run this application with command: `python .` Includes simple REST API:
+You are can run this application with command: `sudo python .` \
+Includes simple REST API:
 ##### [GET] method:
 > Bare **GET** request:  `$HOST/api/services`